 The Taurus definitely looked different on the road, especially for a Ford.
-Getting beyond the looks, the base engine on the Taurus was the central fuel injected (CFI—otherwise known as throttle-body injection) 90 bhp HSC 2.5 liter inline four cylinder.
-Optional was the fuel injected 140 bhp Vulcan 3.0 liter V6.
-Mileage with the base engine and the standard three speed automatic transmission was 20 city/27 highway by the standards of the day (18/24 by 2014 standards).
-Mileage with the top of the line V6 and four speed automatic transmission combination was rated at 20 city/28 highway.
+Getting beyond the looks, the base engine on the Taurus was the central fuel injected (CFI—otherwise known as throttle-body injection) 90 bhp HSC 2.5 liter/152 ci inline four.
+Optional was the fuel injected 140 bhp Vulcan 3.0 liter/182 ci V6.
+Mileage with the base engine and the standard three-speed automatic transmission was 20 city/27 highway by the standards of the day (18/24 by 2014 standards).
+Mileage with the top of the line V6 and four-speed automatic transmission combination was rated at 20 city/28 highway.

-Standard equipment on the $9,645 (about $20,700 in today’s dollars) base Taurus L was … fairly basic.
-Mechanical features include halogen headlamps, power steering, and power brakes.
+Standard equipment on the $9,645 (about $22,300 in today’s dollars) base Taurus L was … fairly basic.
+Exterior and mechanical features include halogen headlamps, power steering, and power brakes.
 Inside, cloth seats (either bench or bucket) were standard, along with a rear window defroster and an AM radio with two speakers.

 Options only available on the upmarket GL and LX models included an electronic air conditioner and leather seating surfaces (LX only).

-A car that could have killed (or at least badly wounded) Ford if it had failed, the first generation Taurus was instead very successful.
-Over 230,000 were sold in the 1986 model year alone and the Taurus made Car and Driver‘s “10 Best” in 1986 in addition to being Motor Trend‘s “Car of the Year” (one of the few choices that MT made in the 1980s that hasn’t ended up being embarrassing).
+A car that could have killed (or at least severely wounded) Ford if it had failed, the first-generation Taurus was instead very successful.
+Over 230,000 were sold in the 1986 model year alone, and the Taurus made Car and Driver‘s “10 Best” in 1986 in addition to being Motor Trend‘s “Car of the Year” (one of the few choices that MT made in the 1980s that hasn’t ended up being embarrassing).

 Make mine Silver Clearcoat Metallic, please.
 If (as many claimed) the Taurus was imitating the Audi 5000, we might as well go all the way and use a proper German color.